solita/solita.github.com/_posts/2020-xx-xx-centralised-schema-management-microservices.md

 - __Support for schema evolution__.
 Schemas are like war plans, they never survive enemy contact.
 You need to prepare for this by having a way to handle changes to your schemas without the need to rebuild everything and breaking all your external APIs.
   - But what to do if you end up with an object of version 1, and you need to upgrade it into version 3?
 Or the reverse?
   - __Transform__ is what you do.
 Your CSM system can help by providing transformation services, or supplying transformation instructions alongside your schemas.
 To do this efficiently and in a way compatible with as many languages and platforms as possible is difficult, though.
 More on this later on.
 - __Support for schema composition__.
 If you need CSM to begin with, then your data types probably have things in common between them.
 You'll want to be able to compose your schemas from components.
-It's boring and error-prone to copy-paste the same list of `create-time` , `created-by` , `modify-time` and `modified-by` properties to every schema.
+It's boring and error-prone to copy-paste the same list of `create-time`, `created-by`, `modify-time` and `modified-by` properties to every schema.
   - I don't need to mention this complicates evolution and transformation somewhat, do I?
-  - You could also consider deriving schemas from other schemas, but that smells a bit too much like OOP-style inheritance and we don't do that.
+  - You could also consider deriving schemas from other schemas, but that smells like OOP-style inheritance and we don't do that.
 - __Enumerations as first class citizens__.
 Real-world systems always have various lists of enumeration-type values which evolve over time.
 You need to be able to apply the same tools to them as the rest of your schemas: evolution, transformation, etc.
 - __API management integration__ &mdash; if you can connect your CSM with your API management solution you can have it handle inbound/outbound data validation for you.